markbiek/constitution.json/README.md

 The Constitution of the United States of America in JSON format.

 * Adapted from http://www.usconstitution.net/const.txt
-* Articles and Sections are zero-based arrays.
+* Articles, Sections and Amendments are zero-based arrays.